FREQUENTLY ASKED QUESTIONS

 LO is more than Professional Development

 Cornerstone is the primary program that Leadership Oakland offers to individuals seeking to expand their leadership skills personally, professionally and publicly.
 The program begins in September with a 2 1/2 day retreat, and end in June with a memorable graduation.
-Each month class members participate in 2 virtual half-day sessions with a different regional focus-from education, government and the justice system to health and human services and race and ethnic diversity.
+Each month class members participate in additional sessions with a different regional focus-from education, government and the justice system to health and human services and race and ethnic diversity.
 Each in-depth session is led by subject experts, and includes a mix of lectures, activities and observation.
 Class members leave these sessions with an expanded understanding of the interconnected community, and the inspiration and knowledge to make a difference in every aspect of their lives.

 Early Deadline: April 30

 Talented, committed professionals with a desire to strengthen their leadership, organizations and community make up a Leadership Oakland class.
 The program is open to people living or working in Oakland County and the surrounding region.
 Participants come from a wide variety of industries, backgrounds, career levels, and age ranges from those in their 20s to those in their 70s.

 The Leadership Oakland Cornerstone Program is a nine-month program that kicks off with a Leadership Development Retreat consisting of 2 1/2 days in early September.
 At the retreat, participants get to know one another, gain an overview of the region, examine their leadership potential, and set goals for the year.
 The Retreat is followed by additional sessions each month from October through May.
 Each session is designed to expose participants to current resources and issues impacting our region as well as prompt them to think more deeply about their individual and group leadership growth and actions.
 The program concludes with the group Day of Service project and a special graduation event.

 How can I be part of the next Leadership Oakland class?